Derived $p$-adic heights and the leading coefficient of the Bertolini--Darmon--Prasanna $p$-adic $L$-function

-(In fact, this implication is essentially shown in the proof by Jetchev--Skinner--Wan \cite{JSW} of the $p$-part of the BSD formula when the analytic rank of $E$ is one, and will also follow under mild hypotheses as a consequence -- see Corollary~\ref{cor:B} and Proposition~\ref{prop:rank-1} -- of the ``rank zero'' case of our main result in this paper.)

-The goal of this paper is to formulate and study a $p$-adic analogue of the Birch--Swinnerton-Dyer conjecture for $L_\pp^{\rm BDP}$ for all good odd primes $p$, predicting: \begin{itemize} \item[(i)] the ``order of vanishing'' of $L_\pp^{\rm BDP}$ at the trivial character $\mathds{1}$; \item[(ii)] a formula for the ``leading coefficient'' of $L_\pp^{\rm BDP}$ at $\mathds{1}$. \end{itemize}
+The goal of this paper is to formulate and study a $p$-adic analogue of the Birch--Swinnerton-Dyer conjecture for $L_\pp^{\rm BDP}$ for \emph{all good primes} $p>2$, predicting: \begin{itemize} \item[(i)] the ``order of vanishing'' of $L_\pp^{\rm BDP}$ at the trivial character $\mathds{1}$; \item[(ii)] a formula for the ``leading coefficient'' of $L_\pp^{\rm BDP}$ at $\mathds{1}$. \end{itemize}

 In the $p$-ordinary case, this task was first carried out by Agboola--Castella \cite{AC} drawing from the methods of Bertolini--Darmon \cite{BD-derived-AJM}.
 The formulation of the conjecture in \cite{AC} imposed some technical hypotheses required for the existence of a ``perfect control theorem'': $p\nmid c_\ell$ for the Tamagawa numbers $c_\ell$ of $E/\Q_\ell$ for all primes $\ell\mid N$, and $p\nmid\#E(\mathbf{F}_p)$.
+Such control theorem is well-known to fail in the supersingular case.
 Moreover, it was also assumed that $\#\Sha(E/K)[p^\infty]<\infty$.

 The new approach in this paper allows us to give a formulation of a $p$-adic BSD conjecture for $L_\pp^{\rm BDP}$ without any of those additional hypotheses and for all good primes $p>2$.
 Moreover, modulo the expected ``maximal non-degeneracy'' of an anticyclotomic $p$-adic height pairing, we prove our conjecture for an algebraic analogue of $L_\pp^{\rm BDP}$.